Core-based Hierarchies for Efficient GraphRAG: A Robust Alternative: -core Decomposition

 \subsection{Token Efficiency via Sampling}

 In large hierarchical graph decompositions, leaf-level communities can be densely connected, and many nodes/edges within the same community frequently carry overlapping information.
 Passing all of this content to an LLM for retrieval or summarization can therefore be costly in terms of tokens, leading to inefficiency and redundancy.
 To address this challenge, we propose the \textit{Round-Robin Token-Constrained Selection} (RRTC) heuristic, which efficiently reduces token usage while preserving the most informative edges from each community.
 RRTC operates on leaf-level communities produced by any hierarchy heuristic (e.g., \KHC, \MHC, or \MRC) and selects a representative subset of edges under a fixed token budget.
 Within each community, edges are ranked by the combined degree of their endpoints to reflect overall prominence.
 Selection then proceeds in a round-robin fashion across leaf-level communities, traversing from higher to lower $k$-shells, until the token budget is exhausted.
 By sampling a representative subset of edges from each community, RRTC captures the essential information without including all nodes/edges.
+Our design is motivated by the $k$-shell-based influential node identification methods \cite{wang20,hossain23}, where round-robin selection across $k$-shells identifies diverse key nodes.